Sysinternals/ProcDump-for-Linux/README.md

 # ProcDump [![Build Status](https://dev.azure.com/sysinternals/Tools/_apis/build/status/Sysinternals.ProcDump-for-Linux?branchName=master)](https://dev.azure.com/sysinternals/Tools/_build/latest?definitionId=341&branchName=master)
 ProcDump is a Linux reimagining of the classic ProcDump tool from the Sysinternals suite of tools for Windows.
 ProcDump provides a convenient way for Linux developers to create core dumps of their application based on performance triggers.
+ProcDump for Linux is part of [Sysinternals](https://sysinternals.com).

 ![ProcDump in use](procdump.gif "Procdump in use")